-A professional painter for more than thirty years, he continues to experiment and grow as an artist.
+A professional painter for more than forty years, he continues to experiment and grow as an artist.
 He began his career as an Abstract Expressionist, moving to watercolorist, traditional plein air landscapist, to expressionist stylist in his journey of self-expression.
 He has taught painting at colleges and universities in Illinois, California, Arizona, and New York.
 Levine is currently working on a new series of regional landscapes whose sensibility is more akin to genre painting - not the grand vistas or obvious regional scenes but the short-distance, out-of-the-way places.
+Recent locations for his new work include Mexico, Southern California and artist residencies in central Italy.

 (Narrrative continues after the images below.)